-What is an Abnormally Low Blood Sugar?
+What is a Normal Blood Sugar?

-Independent of what they eat, the blood sugar of a truly normal person is: Under 120 mg/dl (6.6 mmol/L) one or two hours after a meal.
+Under 120 mg/dl (6.6 mmol/L) one or two hours after a meal.

 Most normal people are under 100 mg/dl (5.5 mmol/L) two hours after eating.